 As stated in the Request for Bid terms and conditions, "only formal, written addenda can alter the bid specifications."
 When a discrepancy, ambiguity, or omission is revealed in the bid specifications, Purchasing will issue an addendum to clarify the bid requirements.
-The addendum is posted on the ESPG website or, in some cases, sent to all vendors that have picked up or were mailed bid packages.
+The addendum is posted on the ESPG website or, in some cases, sent to all vendors that have received bid packages.
 The first addendum will be labeled "Addendum #1".
 Subsequent addendums issued will be sequentially labeled.
 Purchasing will make every effort to ensure that all vendors of record receive addenda.